To support projects which encourage local people to be active, learn and play together.

-Part of the project will include working across all the secondary schools within the London region to provide a borough competition in each of London’s 32 boroughs and to formulate the output of the school’s delivery.
-The competitions will be for both boys and girls and will be divided into the following categories: Under 13’s Under 15’s Under 18’s Children with Special Needs More than 20,000 young people between the ages of 11 - 18 will benefit from the project and 30% of those will have been previously inactive.
-Working with London's professional football clubs like Chelsea and QPR, the second part of the project is to ensure a coordinated delivery plan with consistent outputs and provide an outlet to continue their basketball participation in a formal, structured environment.
-Participants will have the opportunity to take part in regular Friday evening competition and basketball development sessions in different parts of London and the regions will come together in a showcase
+Part of the project will include working across secondary schools within the London region to provide a borough competition across London’s boroughs and to formulate the output of the school’s delivery.
+The competitions will be for both boys and girls and will be divided into the following categories: Under 13’s Under 15’s Under 18’s Children with Special Needs More than 3,000 young people between the ages of 11 - 18 will benefit from the project and 30% of those will have been previously inactive.
+Working with London's professional football clubs like Chelsea, QPR and Brentford, the second part of the project is to ensure a coordinated delivery plan with consistent outputs and provide an outlet to continue their basketball participation in a formal, structured environment.
+Participants have the opportunity to take part in regular Friday evening competition and basketball development sessions in different parts of London and the regions will come together in a showcase final.

 What we'll deliver:

 London is such a great city and there are few opportunities for its youth to come together but sport provides those opportunities and coupled with the involvement of London's professional football clubs, we have the opportunity to develop an infrastructure for sporting, community and social development which will have a long lasting legacy across the city for years to come.
 It's a really unique and imaginative project and to make it feasible we need the support of local authorities, schools, businesses, young people and community partners to make this project as successful as London deserves.

 The project will be focused on delivering in the following London boroughs: Hammersmith & Fulham Kensington & Chelsea Brent Hounslow